DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 within the microfinance industry.
 The real issue with platforms such as Kiva that Sinclair raises is that they produce a veneer of philanthropy.
-Do we really care if it works as long as it satisfies our ethical desire for that ‘warm glow’ feeling we get when we give to the needy?
+Do we really care if it works as long as it satisfies our ethical desire for that ‘warm glow’ we get when we give to the needy?

 ## Reversal of Fortune